From Audacity Development Manual

 Why do I get "Error: not well formed (invalid token) at line x"?

-This usually means that the AUP project file contains an unexpected non-English, accented or control character at the line quoted in the error message.
-There are two main causes.
+This usually means that when reopening the AUP project file normally, Audacity finds an unexpected non-English, accented or control character at the line quoted in the error message.
+There are two main causes of this.

-- The project contains non-English or accented characters and was created in an ANSI build of Audacity, where Windows was running in other than English.
-ANSI builds are not properly Unicode aware, so do not support creating or re-opening projects containing non-English or accented characters.
+- The project was saved containing non-English or accented characters using an old ANSI build of Audacity for Windows.
+ANSI builds are not properly Unicode aware, so do not support non-English or accented characters.

-- All recommended downloads of Audacity fully support Unicode.
-You can check your Audacity version at .
+- The latest version of Audacity will always fully support Unicode.
+You can check your Audacity version at (or on Mac).